Pantheism & Religious Arguments

 Core Problems with Christianity

-I'd like to first point out that I don't dismiss the teachings of Jesus, however, do have a healthy distain for the way his teachings have been bastardized.
+First things first, this section is not intended to dismiss or disrespect the teachings of Jesus.
+It is intended as a counterattack for the manipulation and abuse thereof.
 Let us forego negative traits judged against malpracticing Christians since everyone has already heard them and focus on the construct itself.

 The New Testament was found long after the events of Jesus' time, with the books' discoveries ranging up to 367 AD, and some of the books being said to have been written as late as 115 AD.
 It was 331 AD when Constantine felt Christianity would better unite the Roman people with its control, so he set up a council to hand pick which books would be in the new canon.
-Following, it was then repeatedly translated until reaching the King James Version, and now with some differences in the text depending on for which church it is used.
-Nonetheless, it should also be stated that a Revised Version has been translated directly from the original texts, however many Gospels remain excluded from the canon.
-Knowing this alone begs the question of how the New Testament itself can be a credible source of information in its own religion.
+Following, it was then repeatedly translated until reaching the King James Version, and now having some differences in the text depending on for which church it is used.
+A Revised Version has been translated directly from the original texts, however many Gospels remain excluded from the canon.
+Knowing this alone begs the question of how the New Testament itself can be a credible source of information within its own religion.

 On the scale of Christianity's weaponization by the Holy Roman Empire and Catholic Church, followed by other extremist organizations such as the Puritans and Westboro Baptists, imagining the teachings of Jesus as loving God and your neighbor being the two greatest commandments (Mark 22:37-40) is difficult.
 Such a link is posted here because awareness of its continued existence needs to be spread; ignoring the problem will only make it worse.
 Christians in general need to understand that this is how non-Christians tend to project onto them before choosing how to communicate their beliefs.
 Similarly, non-Christians need to understand that not all Christians are institutionalized by a church and/or psychotic, and some would rather try to understand Jesus directly.